State executive positions (governor, attorney general, etc.)

 The 14th Congressional District is currently represented by Republican Randy Hultgren.

 Click on each tab to learn more about the 6th district candidates.

-The Democratic primary for the 6th district has seven contenders.
+The Democratic primary for the 6th district had seven contenders.
+After a hand-counted vote on March 20th, 2018, scientist Sean Casten came out ahead.

 U.S. House: 8th Congressional District